 Allocation of the officials to conduct the events will be made by the Technical Committee.
-Whereever possible, officials will posses the UCI international license valid for .
+Wherever possible, officials will possess the UCI international license valid for .
 However, officials with the highest level of national accreditation may be assigned.

-The Organising Committe will appoint and an appropriate number of officials to conduct each event.
+The Organising Committee will appoint and an appropriate number of officials to conduct each event.

 4.9 Unforeseen Incidents